- “Why aren’t we making any money?”

 There are very specific nuances related to the management of food and beverage costs; today we’re going to focus our attention on liquor costs.

 Managing your profitability with regard to beer, liquor, wine, as well as any non-alcoholic beverages, represents the single greatest differentiator between success in the food-service industry, and being a part of the 26% who don’t make it through the first year.
+If you're planning to open a bar, you'll need to pay attention to these numbers.

-If you’ve managed a bar or restaurant for longer than a minute, you’ve undoubtedly asked or been asked, “what’s your PC?” or, “what’s your Beverage Cost?” or perhaps, “what is your COGS?”
+And if you’ve managed a bar or restaurant for longer than a minute, you’ve undoubtedly asked or been asked, “what’s your PC?” or, “what’s your Beverage Cost?” or perhaps, “what is your COGS?”

 Knowing the answer, and how to calculate your liquor cost, can be the difference between life and death in the restaurant industry.
 Let's take a look at the liquor cost formula, how to use it to manage your spend, and find cost savings opportunities for your business.